matomo-org/developer-documentation/docs/5.x/archiving-behavior-specification.md

 * **Piwik\Plugins\CoreConsole\Commands\CoreArchiver**: The `Command` class for the `core:archive` command.
 This will create and use a `CronArchive` instance.
 This is the main code path from which `CronArchive` is invoked, the only other being the `CoreAdminHome.runCronArchiving` API method.
 * **Piwik\CronArchive**: Encapsulates the entire cron archiving process.
-This class will loop over every requested site (or work on an existing shared queue of site IDs), invalidate data tha needs to be invalidated for it, and process archives for every invalidation for the site.
+This class will loop over every requested site (or work on an existing shared queue of site IDs), invalidate data that needs to be invalidated for it, and process archives for every invalidation for the site.
 * **Piwik\CronArchive\QueueConsumer**: This class is used by CronArchive to get the next invalidated archives to process.
 It queries the archive_invalidations table and returns a batch of archive invalidations to process.
 CronArchive will then launch API requests to
   `CoreAdminHome.archiveReports` for those invalidations.